msartor92/IotHomeAlarm/README.md

 To make the system more secure, I connected the Pi's power plug to the alarm's own 12V battery using a mobile phone car adapter.
 This is the easiest way to transform 12V into the 5V needed to power the Pi.
 In this way if your home loses power, your alarm will still be alive and rocking!

-**Keep attention that the USB charger is powerful enough for your Pi.
+**Keep attention that the USB charger you chose is powerful enough for your Pi.
 The rPI 1 needs at least 2A to work consistently (3A in case of rPI 3 or newer).
-If you use a tablet charger (2A or more) you will have no problems.**
+If you use a tablet charger (2A or more) you should have no problems.**

 [USB Charger](https://www.amazon.com/AUKEY-Charger-Output-iPhone-Samsung/dp/B00M6QODH2/ref=sr_1_15?ie=UTF8&qid=1533384251&sr=8-15&keywords=mobile+car+charger)